One prompt away from any specialist

 omnikey onboard

-Supports OpenAI, Anthropic, and Google Gemini.
+Supports OpenAI, Anthropic, Google Gemini, and NVIDIA Nemotron.
 You can also optionally configure a web search provider.
 Supported web search providers: DuckDuckGo, Serper, Brave Search, Tavily, SearXNG.

 Start the daemon